gerhardJaeger/gerhardSigtyp2022/README.md

 During computation, a directory `tmp` will be created, containing lots of files with intermediate stages of the workflow.
-The results of the computation are saved as result tsv files inside the `ST2022` directory.
+The results of the computation are saved as result tsv files inside the `ST2022` directory under `systems/jaeger-prediction`.